Resolutions Passed by Localities and States in Support

 Tens of millions of individuals live in the states and localities that have supported amending the Constitution to abolish “money as speech” and corporate constitutional rights.

-Passing resolutions in public jurisdictions was at one time a key strategy of Move to Amend in raising public awareness, recruiting and training volunteers, applying political pressure for the We the People Amendment and building organizational power in coalition with others.
-While it remains a part of our work, our major strategies toward building power to pass the We the People Amendment and work for fundamental democracy have shifted.
+Passing resolutions in public jurisdictions is a key strategy of Move to Amend in raising public awareness, recruiting and training volunteers, applying political pressure for the We the People Amendment and building organizational power in coalition with others.

 These passed resolutions indicate this is not a fringe movement.
 Nor is it a movement with the singular goal to “end Citizens United” or only focus on getting big money our of elections from the super wealthy.
 Move to Amend is dedicated to educating and organize to terminate corporations rule.
 While only one step, it’s a critical one toward the realization of authentic democracy — for the very first time.